Which VHF Marine Radio Channels To Use [& When?]

 If you want to increase your range, you can adjust the height of the antenna or move it to a higher location.
 Changing your radio frequency not to monitor weaker signals is another option.

-πŸ€” How Do You Communicate With The Coast Guard Via VHF Radio?
+How Do You Communicate With The Coast Guard Via VHF Radio?

-Coast guard should only be contacted When you are in an emergency situation.
+Coast guard should only be contacted when you are in an emergency situation.

 Channel number: 16, 1022

-Depending on how urgently you need help, you could contact the Coast Guard directly by calling – “coast guard, coast guard, coast guard” and relaying your message.
+Depending on how urgently you need help, you could contact the Coast Guard directly by calling –

 You can use standard emergency radio etiquette (mentioned above).
 If you need urgent help from anyone nearby, you can use the mayday call: